ZewoGraveyard/HTTP/README.md

 License
 -------

-**Curvature** is released under the MIT license.
+**HTTP** is released under the MIT license.
 See LICENSE for details.